palakbansal8810/Medius-Technologies-Private-Limited/README.md

    ```

 3. **Mail and Passwords**:

+   in app.py-
    Replace *YOUR_GMAIL_ID* with your gmail id and
    Replace *PASSWORD* with your password

-*Note- if two-factor authentication is enabled for your gmail account, make a app-specific password, then replace *PASSWORD* with that password, *if not, use your gmail password.*
+**Note- if two-factor authentication is enabled for your gmail account, make a app-specific password, then replace *PASSWORD* with that password, if not, use your gmail password.**

 4. **Run the app**:
    ```bash